I tackle complex concepts and make them easy to understand.

 I worked for a homeschooling publisher with a sophisticated curriculum framework designed to allow parents to teach all their children at once rather than dividing them up by grade.
 This saved parents lots of time and money, but explaining how it worked was quite difficult.
 Every time they tried to write it out, the explanation turned into a wall of text, so they fell back on explaining it in person at conventions, which didn't scale well.

-and Fabric.js.
+I realized I could probably solve this problem with an interactive infographic.
+After mocking it up in Illustrator, I built it out using HTML5 canvas and Fabric.js.
 I showed the prototype to our knowledgeable customer service reps, made changes based on their feedback, and published the project to our website.